Using your Experiences to Teach Research Methods in Sociology

 Philosophy of Interview the Instructor Activity

-By the time we begin to teach college sociology courses we all have unique experiences.
-The experience of becoming an instructor or professor, in itself, is likely unique to the majority of our undergraduate students.
+By the time instructors begin to teach college sociology courses we all have unique experiences.
+Furthermore, the experience of becoming an instructor or professor, in itself, is likely unique to the majority of our undergraduate students.
 Nevertheless, in this assignment I propose a way that we can utilize these experiences to reinforce sociological lessons in a collaborative, goal-oriented, and meaningful manner.

 Preparation for the Assignment

-I have conducted this assignment in two ways.
-I have implemented a long version where I give students lecture and reading materials in advance and we spend an entire class period on the interview, and I have tried an abbreviated version where I give a short lesson and we conduct the interview all within a single class period.
+Furthermore, I have conducted this assignment in two ways.
+I have implemented a long version where I give students lecture and reading materials in advance and we spend an entire class period on the interview.
+Additionally, I have tried an abbreviated version where I give a short lesson and we conduct the interview all within a single class period.
 Again, this assignment can be modified in a variety of ways.

 - Keys to Qualitative Interviews

 - Types of Total Institutions